-A lease or a rental agreement is a legally binding contractual agreement.
-It binds both landlord and tenant to the terms of the lease agreement for a certain period of time.
+A lease or a rental agreement is a legally binding contractual agreement regarding rental properties.
+It binds the landlord-tenant together, to the terms of the lease agreement for a certain period of time.
 These agreements may run month-to-month or for a longer period of time, such as 6 months or one year.
 They often include a security deposit as well, though security deposits have their own set of laws.

 However, a landlord may run into a case where your tenant wants to break the lease agreement.
-There are a variety of different reasons they may wish to break a lease, such as moving closer to a new workplace, to move in with another person, or because of domestic violence.
+There are a variety of different reasons they may wish to break a lease, such as moving closer to a new workplace, to move in with another person, a breach of the Fair Housing Act or because of domestic violence.

 Breaking a lease agreement typically results in a host of repercussions.
-As a landlord, you can withhold the tenant’s security deposit, sue them for damages, or even report them to tenant reporting bureaus.
+As a landlord, you can withhold the tenant’s security deposit, this is a breach of the landlord-tenant laws in Missouri, so you can sue them for damages, or even report them to tenant reporting bureaus.
 The loss of rent can be big, affecting things such as your mortgage.

 That said, whether or not to punish a tenant depends on their reason to break a lease.
 If the reason is legally justified, then there isn’t much you can do.
 The rights and responsibilities of the landlord and tenant are variable.

-Under landlord tenant laws, legal justifications for breaking a lease agreement include landlord harassment, violation of habitability standards, and if the tenant is a serviceman beginning active military duty with the armed forces.
+Under landlord tenant laws in Missouri, legal justifications for breaking a lease agreement include landlord harassment, lease violations, violation of habitability standards or any of the other landlord responsibilities, and if the tenant is a serviceman beginning active military duty with the armed forces.

-If your tenant’s reasons for breaking the lease are not legally justified, you can hold them financially liable for the rent.
+If your tenant’s reasons for breaking the lease are not legally justified under the Missouri landlord-tenant law, you can hold them financially liable for the rent.
 Reasons that aren’t legally justified include breaking a lease to move in with a partner, to move closer to a new workplace or early termination, or to move into a recently purchased home.
 In these cases, rent is still owed.

-In this article, we’ll take you through the Missouri laws regarding a tenant’s ability to break their lease agreement and what you can hold them accountable for.
+In this article, we’ll take you through the Missouri laws regarding a tenant’s ability to break their lease agreement and what you can hold them accountable for under the Missouri landlord tenant-laws.

 Tenant Rights & Responsibilities when Signing a Lease in Missouri